Trifole

-Trifole is a 2024 Italian film based on the production team's research around Alba, Piedmont where the rare white truffle grows.
+Trifole is a 2024 Italian film by Gabriele Fabbro based on the production team's research around Alba, Piedmont where the rare white truffle grows.

 Premise

-To prevent her grandfather, an ill Italian truffle hunter, from eviction, Dalia, a modern and lost young woman, journeys to hunt the biggest truffle ever found.
+To prevent her grandfather, an Italian truffle hunter in failing health, from being evicted, Dalia, a modern yet lost young woman, goes on a quest to hunt the biggest truffle ever found.

 Production

-The film is produced by TrifoleMovie in association with Cinefonie and is distributed in Italy by Officine UBU.
+The film was produced by TrifoleMovie in association with Cinefonie and is distributed in Italy by Officine UBU.

 The work was created with the contribution of the PR FESR Piemonte 2021-2027 - "Piemonte Film TV Fund" call and with the support of the Film Commission Torino Piemonte.
-It is the 2nd feature film of Gabriele Fabbro, son of the producer Massimo Fabbro.
-It was shot in Italy’s Piedmont region on a shoestring budget of €1.4 million or US$1.6 million.
+It is the second feature film by Gabriele Fabbro.
+It was shot in Italy’s Piedmont region on a budget of €1.4 million (US$1.6 million).
 It is inspired by the director’s passion for white truffle and its connection with terroir and tradition.
 Principal photography ran for four weeks in November and December 2023.